SuiCraftTeam/Sui-dApp-Kit-Vue/README.md

 # Sui-dApp-Kit-Vue

 The Sui dApp Kit Vue is a set of Vue 3 components, composables, and utilities to help developers build a dApp for the Sui ecosystem.
-It is comparable to the [official Sui dApp Kit](https://sdk.mystenlabs.com/dapp-kit); however, the Sui dApp Kit Vue is specifically intended for Vue 3 developers, rather than React developers.
+It is comparable to the official [Sui dApp Kit](https://sdk.mystenlabs.com/dapp-kit); however, the Sui dApp Kit Vue is specifically intended for Vue 3 developers, rather than React developers.

 ## ✨ Features

+* Fully typed
 * API is quite similar to official Sui dApp Kit.
 * Lables and styles of components can be customized.